ragapp/ragapp/README.md

 > _Note_: The Chat UI and API are only functional if the RAGapp is configured.

+## Security

+### Authentication

 RAGapp doesn't come with any authentication layer by design.
-Just protect the `/admin` path in your cloud environment to secure your RAGapp.
+You'll have to protect the `/admin` and `/api/management` paths in your cloud environment to secure your RAGapp.
+This step heavily depends on your cloud provider and the services you use.
+A common way to do so using Kubernetes is to use an [Ingress Controller](https://kubernetes.github.io/ingress-nginx/examples/auth/basic/).

+### Authorization

+Later versions of RAGapp will support to restrict access based on access tokens forwarded from an API Gateway or similar.

 ## Deployment